cloudmesh/classes/docs/source/i524/technologies.rst

 195. DataNucleus

      DataNucleus (available under Apache 2 open source license) is a data management framework in Java.
-Formerly known as ‘Java Persistent Objects’ (JPOX) this was relaunched in 2008 as ‘DataNucleus’.
-According to :cite:`www-DataNucleusWiki` DataNucleus
+Formerly known as 'Java Persistent Objects' (JPOX) this was relaunched in 2008 as 'DataNucleus'.
+According to :cite:`www-DataNucleusWiki`
-     Access Platform is a fully compliant implementation of the Java Persistent API (JPA) and Java Data Objects (JDO) specifications.
+     DataNucleus Access Platform is a fully compliant implementation of the Java Persistent API (JPA) and Java Data Objects (JDO) specifications.
 It provides persistence and retrieval of data to a number of datastores using a number of APIs, with a number of query languages.
 In addition to object-relational mapping (ORM)